Tensions between Israel and Palestinians are sky-high. Here's what you need to know - KESQ

 The resulting clashes there and in other parts of the Old City left hundreds of Palestinians and some Israeli police officers injured.
 Palestinian militant groups in Gaza joined the fray by firing rockets into Israel, which responded with airstrikes.

-By the following day, a United Nations representative was warning the situation was “escalating towards a full-scale war.”
+A United Nations representative warned the situation was “escalating towards a full-scale war.”

-“Stop the fire immediately.
-We’re escalating towards a full-scale war.
-Leaders on all sides have to take the responsibility of de-escalation,” UN Special Coordinator for the Middle East Peace Process Tor Wennesland said.
+Since then, hundreds more rockets have been fired by Palestinian militant groups from Gaza and Israel has stepped up its artillery and airstrike bombardment of the territory.
+Israel has also called up reservists, fueling fears of an imminent ground invasion in Gaza.

+Meanwhile, several cities in Israel have been rocked by rioting and violent clashes between Arab and Jewish citizens.

 Why is this happening now?